 When homeowners are planning their budgets to prepare their homes for sale, they often put landscaping at the end of the list…if they even think of it at all.
 Landscaping is an important part of curb appeal and shouldn’t be relegated to the bottom of the list.
 Here are 12 tips for landscaping your Frederick home on a budget.

-As I’ve been searching for inexpensive ways to make the most of my landscaping, I discovered some tips that might just help homeowners keep the outside beautification as much of a priority as the inside.
-Here are some tips and links I found; I thought you might find something useful too.
+As I’ve been searching for inexpensive ways to make the most of my landscaping, I discovered some tips that might just help homeowners keep the outside appeal as much of a priority as the inside.
+Here are some tips and links you might find useful: